saadfrhan/saadfrhan/README.md

 I started programming a year ago.
 I am not currently an advanced developer but will become if God will.
 I am currently working on a project called motivational-reminders.
 The server and client repo is located in my GitHub showcase you can check: [rest-server](https://github.com/SaadFarhanIdress/motivational-reminders-rest-server)  [client](https://github.com/SaadFarhanIdress/motivational-reminders-client).
 I had created GQL server for this project also.
 You can check it [gql-server](https://github.com/SaadFarhanIdress/motivational-reminders-gql-server).
 I am working in this project still and will make it more advance.

 # What I can do
 I cannot do something advance.
-I can create GraphQL server (with MongoDB), REST server (with MongoDB), Application with Context API and React.
+I can create GraphQL server (with MongoDB as database and JWT and bcrypt for data security), REST server (with MongoDB as database and bcrypt and JWT for data security).
 I can add firebase notification feature to react app and can host to firebase.
-I can create test files for react.
-I can create react app with typescript.
+I can create typescript react apps.

 # What I am known for
 People know me as a person who listen to others request and fullfil them even he have any urgent work.